knetikmedia/knetikcloud-csharp-net20-client/docs/CampaignsChallengesApi.md

 <a name="updatechallengetemplate"></a>
 # **UpdateChallengeTemplate**
-> ModelTemplateResource UpdateChallengeTemplate (string id, ModelTemplateResource challengeTemplateResource)
+> TemplateResource UpdateChallengeTemplate (string id, TemplateResource challengeTemplateResource)

 Update a challenge template